georgesamirmansour/EasyPermission/README.md

-# EasyPermission Plugin v1.0.0
+# EasyPermissionHandler Plugin v1.0.0

-EasyPermission is a Flutter plugin that simplifies permission requests and checks with additional features, making it easier to handle permissions in your Flutter app.
+EasyPermissionHandler is a Flutter plugin that simplifies permission requests and checks with additional features, making it easier to handle permissions in your Flutter app.

 ## Features